ehoarthurr/accounts/README.md

-this project is part of the "nodejs-studies"
+this project is part of [nodejs-studies](https://github.com/ehoarthurr/nodejs-studies)